-The School will also directly contact families by phone and e-mail using the SchoolConnects system.
+The school will also directly contact families by phone, email and All-Call system.
 Parents and students are responsible for knowing about emergency closings and delays.

-ARTICLE 11 - SAFETY
+ARTICLE 11 -SAFETY

 Section 1 Fire, Tornado, and Safety Drills

 The School complies with all fire safety laws and will conduct fire drills in accordance with State law.
 The School conducts tornado drills during the tornado season following procedures prescribed by the State.
 Teachers will provide specific instructions on how to proceed in the case of fire or tornado and will oversee the safe, prompt, and orderly evacuation of the building in such cases.